On lattice-polarized K3 surfaces: Introduction

 \section{Introduction}

 Lattice polarizations on K3 surfaces, generalizing ordinary polarizations, were introduced and studied in an influential 1996 paper \cite{dolgachev1996mirror-symmetry} by Dolgachev.
-Unfortunately, Theorem~3.1 in \emph{ibid.}~is incorrect with the given definitions, and this misunderstanding has persisted throughout the literature to this day.
-In this paper, we give the corrected definition (Defintion~\ref{def:mqpol}), for lattice-quasipolarized K3 surfaces for which \cite[Theorem~3.1]{dolgachev1996mirror-symmetry} remains true (Theorem~\ref{qpol-thm}).
+Unfortunately, Theorem~3.1 describing the fibers of the period map for lattice quasipolarized K3 surfaces in \emph{ibid.}~is incorrect with the given definitions, and this misconception has persisted throughout the literature to this day.
+In this paper, we give the corrected definition (Definition~\ref{def:mqpol}), for lattice-quasipolarized K3 surfaces for which \cite[Theorem~3.1]{dolgachev1996mirror-symmetry} remains true (Theorem~\ref{qpol-thm}).

 The difference between our definition and that of \cite{dolgachev1996mirror-symmetry} is explained in Remark~\ref{rem:difference-between-defs}.
+The two definitions agree over a Zariski open subset of the period space, and their difference only becomes apparent at non-separated points of moduli, where the fiber of the period map jumps.

 In \cite{dolgachev1996mirror-symmetry}, only smooth K3 surfaces are considered.
 In Section~\ref{sec:ade-moduli}, we define lattice-polarized K3 surfaces with ADE singularities (Definitions~\ref{def:lambda-pol1} and \ref{def:lambda-pol2}).